limpakis/my-projects/car-project/README.md

 ## 🧠 How It Works

 1. **Upload** a car logo or photo.
-2. The app sends the image to **Gemini** with a structured JSON prompt.
+2. The app sends the image to **Gemini 2.0 Flash Experimental** with a structured JSON prompt.
 3. Gemini responds with a prediction, e.g.:
    ```json
    {